dyllandry/the-last-nvim-config/readme.md

 You can use nvim-lspconfig which provides ready-to-go configs for many langauge servers as well as installation instructions for how to get the actual language servers on your computer.

+### Autocompletion

+From [Autocompletion](https://github.com/neovim/nvim-lspconfig/wiki/Autocompletion) on the nvim-lspconfig wiki:

+>Neovim does not support built-in autocompletion.
+As mentioned in the readme, you can bind the completion results to omnifunc for on-demand completion.
+To use autocompletion, please use an external plugin.
+We recommend nvim-cmp.